The co-Hopfian property of surface braid groups: The complexes and

 therefore forms a path in $\cald(Y)$.
 Connectivity of $\cald(Y)$ follows.

-To prove Lemma \ref{lem-d-y} (ii), it suffices to show that the link of each simplex of $\cald(Y)$ of codimension at least two is connected.
-The idea to derive chain-connectivity from connectivity of such a link is due to Hatcher \cite{hatcher} and is also used in the proof of Proposition 4.7 in \cite{bm}.
+To prove Lemma \ref{lem-d-y} (ii), it suffices to show that the link of any simplex of $\cald(Y)$ of codimension at least 2 is connected.
+The idea to derive chain-connectivity from connectivity of such a link is due to Hatcher \cite{hatcher} and is also used in the proof of \cite[Proposition 4.7]{bm}.